ahadjidj/Streaming-Workshop-with-HDF/README.md

 We will simulate the web apps by writting directly events to files inside the tmp folder.
 The final objective will be to add browsing information to customer data in Elasticsearch.
 This will be the first step for the customer 360 view.

 ## Design MiNiFi pipeline
+Before working on the MiNiFi pipeline, we need to prepare an Input port to receive data from the agent.
+This should be done before designing the MiNiFi flow.
+In the NiFi root Canvas, add an Input port and call it **SRC2_InputFromWebApps**.

-Inside the NiFi Agent1_logsIngestion process group, create the MiNiFi flow as follows:
+Now, inside the NiFi Agent1_logsIngestion process group, create the MiNiFi flow as follows:

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/minifi.png)